phpMussel/phpMussel/_docs/readme.NL.INCOMPLETE.txt

  /vault/hex_general_commands.csv (Signatures, Included)
     Hex-encoded CSV of general command detections optionally used by phpMussel.
     Required if general command detection option in phpmussel.ini is enabled.
-    Can remove if option is disabled (but file will be recreated on update).
+    Can remove if the option is disabled.
     ~
  /vault/html_clamav_regex.cvd (Signatures, Included)
  /vault/html_clamav_regex.map (Signatures, Included)